Ingredient

 The Polyphenol for Immunity & Inflammation

-A naturally occurring flavonoid found in fruits and vegetables, clinically studied for its antioxidant capacity, anti-inflammatory, and allergy symptom reducing effects.
+A naturally occurring flavonoid found in apples, onions, berries, and tea, clinically studied for its antioxidant capacity, anti-inflammatory, and allergy symptom reducing effects.

 What is Quercetin Good For?